kaldi-asr/kaldi/egs/malach/s5/README.txt

+# Copyright 2019  IBM Corp.
+(Author: Michael Picheny) Adapted AMI recipe to MALACH corpus

-This s5b recipe for MALACH data is a modified version of the s5b recipe for ami.
+This s5 recipe for MALACH data is a modified version of the s5b recipe for AMI.

 You need to download the malach data to get started.
 For information about the MALACH database see :
 USC-SFI MALACH Interviews and Transcripts English - Speech Recognition Edition